-- 2. Appointee: Upon completion of the report, the City Manager shall forward it and a recommendation to the Mayor and the City Council.
+- City Council Member or Mayor: If the specialist's report concludes that harassment, discrimination, or retaliation in violation of the City Council policy prohibiting harassment, discrimination, and retaliation has occurred, the Mayor (or Mayor Pro Tempore) shall present the report to the City Council for further action, if any, consistent with its legal obligations.
+Such action for a City Council Member may include, but not be limited to, censure. - Appointee: Upon completion of the report, the City Manager shall forward it and a recommendation to the Mayor and the City Council.
 Possible action for an Appointee includes, but is not limited to, dismissal from appointment. - E. Option to Report to Outside Administrative Agencies.
 Individuals also have the option to report harassment, discrimination, or retaliation to the U.S. Equal Employment Opportunity Commission (EEOC) or the California Department of Fair Employment and Housing (DFEH).
 These governmental agencies offer legal remedies and a complaint process.
-The nearest DFEH and EEOC offices are listed in the government section of the telephone book. - F. This policy is not to be construed nor is it intended to prohibit mutually welcome, social relationships freely entered into between people and which have no impact on the workplace. - IV.
-Individual Responsibilities. - A. Individual City Council Member or Appointee.
+The nearest DFEH and EEOC offices are listed in the government section of the telephone book. - F. This policy is not to be construed nor is it intended to prohibit mutually welcome, social relationships freely entered into between people and which have no impact on the workplace.

+IV.
+Individual Responsibilities.

+- A. Individual City Council Member or Appointee.
 A City Council Member or an Appointee is required to: - 1.
 Conduct him or herself consistently with the anti-harassment, anti-discrimination, and anti-retaliation policy as set forth herein; and - 2.
 Report any act which he or she believes in good faith constitutes harassment, discrimination, or retaliation, as defined herein, to the Mayor (or the Mayor Pro Tempore); and - 3.
-Maintain the confidentiality of any investigation conducted pursuant to this policy by not disclosing the substance of any investigatory interview, except for discussing it with a representative; and - 4.
-Cooperate fully with such investigation into alleged violations of this policy by responding fully and truthfully to all questions posed during the investigation; and - 5.
-Be familiar with this policy and modeling behavior that is consistent with it; and

-6. Report any potential violations of this policy of which he or she becomes aware.
+Maintain the confidentiality of any investigation conducted pursuant to this policy by not disclosing the substance of any investigatory interview, except for discussing it with a representative; and - Cooperate fully with such investigation into alleged violations of this policy by responding fully and truthfully to all questions posed during the investigation; and - Be familiar with this policy and modeling behavior that is consistent with it; and - Report any potential violations of this policy of which he or she becomes aware.